CMU 15-112: Fundamentals of Programming and Computer Science

 }

-We see that rosters is a dictionary, where each key is the name of a course, and each value is a set of the students in that course.
+We see that rosters is a dictionary, where each key is the name of a course,

 With that in mind, write the function busiestStudents(rosters) that takes a dictionary of rosters such as the one above (but do not hardcode to that one!), and returns a set of the students who are taking the most courses.
 In the example above, claire and john are both taking 3 courses, which is the most, so busiestStudents(rosters) returns the set { 'claire', 'john' }.